Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Begin building a custom app using the Optimizely Connect Platform (OCP) developer platform.

-The Optimizely Connect Platform (OCP) app development lifecycle begins in the OCP command-line interface (CLI), where you register and scaffold the app and then prepare your development environment.
+The Optimizely Connect Platform (OCP) app development lifecycle begins in the OCP CLI, where you register and scaffold the app and then prepare your development environment.

-After you do that, you can use the OCP CLI to validate your app configuration, prepare your app for publishing, then finally publish and install the app to your OCP account.
-At this point, your app displays in the OCP App Directory, and you can view the data schema it created in the Objects & Fields page of the OCP user interface (UI).
+Next, you can use the OCP CLI to validate your app configuration, prepare your app for publishing, and finally publish and install the app to your OCP account.
+At this point, your app displays in the OCP App Directory, and you can view the data schema it created in the Objects & Fields page of the OCP UI.

-Now you must write the code for your app, which involves defining the app settings form that anyone who installs the app will use to connect and configure the app per their needs.
+Now, you can write the code for your app, which involves defining the app settings form that anyone who installs the app uses to connect and configure the app for their needs.

 You can iterate on your app build and continue to publish versions of your app to the OCP App Directory so you can see how the settings form displays and functions, and you can test the app to ensure it works as expected.